Make a Mirror TV:

 Cut your 45 degree angles to prepare for putting the frame together.

-Pro Tip: Get a fine tooth saw blade like this one (100 tooth, 12″) for the bst result on the 45 degree cuts.
+Pro Tip: Get a fine tooth saw blade (100 tooth, 12″) for the best result on the 45 degree cuts.

 Step #1.5 Gluing the Front of the Frame

 Start off by gluing one long stick and one short stick together.
 Use the long clamps to hold the two frame sticks together while it is glue is drying.

 Once you have both corners made, put them together and hold with the longer clamps.

 Step #2: Frame Back-Build